Skip to content

 Our Sustainability Commitments

-By the end of FY 23/24, we had switched 25% of our electricity supplies to renewable electricity tariffs, including the installation of solar panels in four sites across our Central and Southern Europe Area.
+By the end of FY 23/24, we had switched 25% of our electricity supplies to renewable electricity tariffs and had installed 15 photovoltaic systems and 5 solar thermal systems to support in-house renewable energy generation.
 Our aim is to transition to 100% renewable electricity by 2031, though this is dependent on availability in the country where any sites are located.

 We have incorporated electric cars into our fleets in France, Belgium and at our UK Head Office, together with the installation of on-site charging points.
 We have also introduced the first electric van into our UK operations.
 As well as encouraging the use of electrically powered machinery and tools across the Commission, we are engaging with selected machinery suppliers to promote the further development of electrically powered machinery.